rgluys/Python-Fundamentals/README.md

         If X' or O' won print winner.
 The game is over.
 13. If no winner, repeat steps 1-12 until game is over.

+Here is a diagram containing the order inwhich each function is called for the PC or Player's move:

 #### **Function Workflow:**
 **Computer turn:** new_game -> display_board ->  draw_move -> display_board -> make_list_of_free_fields -> display_board -> victory_for

 **Player turn:** enter_move -> display_board -> make_list_of_free_fields -> display_board -> victory_for -> draw_move

+## Game Play

+Here is the game play in action.
+The game board and PC's first move is made.
+I enter a number for each of my moves.
+THe PC and I alternate moves until the game is over:

 <img src="tictactoe.gif" height="400" width="800">